Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Tank

 When choosing the right tank, you should always go for a high-quality glass tank that is designed to hold the amount of water needed to house your turtle.
-You should never purchase a reptile terrarium that is made for land dwelling animals, as the glass is much too thin and can easily break with the pressure from the water.
+You should never purchase a reptile terrarium that is made for land-dwelling animals, as the glass is much too thin and can easily break with the pressure from the water.

-In most cases, the length of the tank should be around 3 to 4 times the turtle’s length and the width should be twice their length.
+In most cases, the length of the tank should be around three to four times the turtle’s length and the width should be twice their length.
 As far as height goes, consider one and a half to two times the length of the turtle and choose a tank that is tall enough to leave 12 inches of space between the highest point the turtle can reach and the top of the tank.

 Lighting